Skip to main content

 • In the modal

 • Specify the account.
-Make sure this is the group account, so when participants use the link, the workspace is created in the group account and can easily be shared with other group members or the entire group at some point.
+Make sure this is the group account, so when participants use the link, the workbook is created in the group account and can easily be shared with other group members or the entire group at some point.

 • Click on “Create copy link”